-We gladly give you an overview about the most important regulations:
+Here is an overview of the most important regulations:

-– The provisions of the traffic regulations are valid for the entire municipality of Malaga and the users and owners of streets and public or private land must adhere to them.
+– The the traffic regulations are valid for the entire municipality of Malaga and the users and owners of streets and public or private land must adhere to them.

-– Cyclists must preferential ride on bikeways or appropriately marked trails.
+– When the can, cyclists will use cycle paths or appropriately marked trails.
 The speed limit is 30 km/h.

-– According to § 121,5 (Traffic Code) bicycles are not allowed to ride on pavements, sidewalks and pedestrian zones, except at a speed of less than 10 km/h or when the following circumstances may be considered:
+– According to § 121,5 (Traffic Code) bicycles are not allowed to ride on pavements, sidewalks and pedestrian zones.

 – If you cycle on the road, you have to stay on the right or middle lane (if available).
 The left lane is to be used only if there is no other way due to the circumstances of the road, or to turn left.